Tayyaba-Munis/Ai_generated_content_detector-/README.md

 FauxSight is a deep learning-based system that detects whether an image or video frame is **real** or **AI-generated** using a **Convolutional Neural Network (CNN)**.
 It addresses the growing challenge of deepfakes and synthetic media created by modern generative AI models.

-## 🚨 Problem

-AI-generated media is increasingly realistic and can be misused for:
-- Deepfakes and identity manipulation
-- Misinformation and fake news
-- Fake digital evidence

 ## 🎯 Objective

 To build an AI system that automatically classifies media into: